bborn/communityengine/README.markdown

 end
 ```

-You must also add the corresponding provider gem, for example to use facebook login you will need to add
+You must also add the corresponding provider gem, for example to use facebook login you will need to add the following to your gemfile:

 ```ruby
 gem 'omniauth-facebook'
 ```

-to your gemfile

 See the [OmniAuth Github repository](https://github.com/intridea/omniauth) for more information and configuration options.